maw101/Mini-Projects/README.md

 * [Fibonacci from the last two Fibonacci Numbers](src/FibonacciFromLastTwoFibNumbers.java) - an application that displays the nth Fibonacci number calculated through use of the previous two Fibonacci numbers.
 * [Fibonacci Number from Binets Formula](src/FibonacciWithBinetsFormula.java) - an application that displays the nth Fibonacci number calculated through use of Binet's formula.
 * [Mortgage Calculator](src/MortgageCalculator.java) - an application that calculates both a fixed monthly payment amount or the remaining loan balance for a mortgage.
+* [Simple Tax Calculator](src/SimpleTaxCalculator.java) - an application that calculates a final cost by adding a percentage of tax to the untaxed cost
+* [Cost to Cover Floor](src/CostToCoverFloor.java) - an application that calculates the number of tiles required to cover a room given both the rooms dimensions and the tiles dimensions.
+The application also calcualtes the cost for flooring given room and tile dimensions along with the cost per tile.

 Text
 ---------